metabase/metabase/docs/users-guide/expressions-list.md

 Example: `Percentile([Score], 0.9)` would return the value at the 90th percentile for all values in that column.

-Databases that don't support `percentile`: BigQuery, H2, MySQL, SQL Server, SQLite, Vertica.
+Databases that don't support `percentile`: H2, MySQL, SQL Server, SQLite, Vertica.
 Presto only provides approximate results.

 ### Share